-- On January 18, 1946, the State Board made available funds to purchase seven city blocks east and west of the campus, and 275 acres of land north and northwest of the campus, increasing Southeastern's total area to approximately 365 acres.
-On March 3, 1946, Southeastern was formally approved and accepted into full membership in the Southern Association of Colleges and Schools (SACS), as a four-year degree-granting institution. - After WW II, returning G.I.s caused exponential growth of the college, necessitating construction of classrooms, a student union, a cafeteria, a health center, dormitories, apartments for married students, and many surplus temporary buildings donated by the federal government.
+- On March 3, 1946, Southeastern was formally approved and accepted into full membership in the Southern Association of Colleges and Schools (SACS), as a four-year degree-granting institution. - After WW II, returning G.I.s caused exponential growth of the college, necessitating construction of classrooms, a student union, a cafeteria, a health center, dormitories, apartments for married students, and many surplus temporary buildings donated by the federal government.
 In 1948, the U.S. Navy contributed two steel barracks for use as dormitories, one of which, substantially remodeled, remains in use as a counseling center (McNeely Hall). - In 1960, the State Board authorized Southeastern to offer master's degrees through the newly-formed Division of Graduate Studies.
 Southeastern began awarding the Education Specialist degree in 1967. - Governor John J. McKeithen on June 16, 1970 signed into law the legislative act turning Southeastern Louisiana College into Southeastern Louisiana University.
 Early 1970's also saw the construction of D. Vickers, the Athletics Building, and the C.E.
 Cate Teacher Education Building. - Southeastern's enrollment, continually increasing since its inception, reached an important milestone in 1997, registering over fifteen thousand students for the fall semester.
-Since 1925, Southeastern has conferred over forty thousand degrees. - As Southeastern celebrated its 75th anniversary in 2000, the Fall semester marked an exciting change as Southeastern implemented screened admissions standards for the first time.
+Since 1925 Southeastern has conferred over forty thousand degrees. - As Southeastern celebrated its 75th anniversary in 2000, the Fall semester marked an exciting change as Southeastern implemented screened admissions standards for the first time.
 Also during the 2000-2001 academic year, the Village, Fayard Hall and the Claude B. Pennington, Jr. Student Activity Center were completed. - In May 2001, Southeastern received full approval from the Board of Regents for its first new graduate degree program in more than a decade, a MS in Integrated Science and Technology.
-Since then, Southeastern received approval for four additional programs: MA in Organizational Communications, MS in Applied Sociology, BS in Athletic Training, and Master of Arts in Teaching.
+Since then, Southeastern received approval for five additional programs: MA in Organizational Communications, MS in Applied Sociology, BS in Athletic Training, BS in Health Education & Promotion, and Master of Arts in Teaching. - In Fall 2003, Southeastern hit a record enrollment of 15,662 students.
+Fall 2003 also saw the return of football to Strawberry Stadium.
+The Lions completed the season 5-7.